LianaIlyichyova/advanced-todo-list/README.md

 - **Light & Dark Mode Toggle**
 - **Drag & Drop Functionality**
-- Reorder todos and move them between columns using `@dnd-kit`
+- Reorder todos and move them between columns and lines using `@dnd-kit`
 - **CRUD Operations**
   - Create, Read (Detail View), Update, and Delete Todos
 - **Filtering**
 - Filter tasks by priority and category
 - **LocalStorage Persistence**
-- All todos are saved locally — no backend required
+- All todos are saved locally(in localStorage, without backend responses)
 - **Detailed View**
-- Create and edit full task details in a modal
+- Create and edit functionality implemented with modal
-- **Modern Stack**
+- **Stack**
-  - Built with Vite, React 19, and Redux Toolkit for high performance
+  - Built with Vite, React 19, and Redux Toolkit

 ---